dshokouhi/Home-AssistantConfig/README.md

 - Turn on/off Garage lights when the backyard door is open/closed
 - Turn on/off Garage lights when the frontyard is open/closed
 - Turn off Bedroom/Office closet or Garage lights when left on for 15 minutes
+- Turn on bedroom lights when door opens or motion is detected, turn off lights when door is closed and no motion detected

 ### Windows Open
 - Notify if a window is open and it is raining outside